minha0817/lighthouse-web-notes/Week_2/Day_10.md

 - Each packet travels through the network independently
 - Packets are reassembled into a full message when reaching destination

-#### Small Joke about TCP

-Hello, would you like to hear a TCP joke?
-Yes, I'd like to hear a TCP joke.
-OK, I'll tell you a TCP joke.
-OK, I'll hear a TCP joke.
-Are you ready to hear a TCP joke?
-Yes, I am ready to hear a TCP joke.
-OK, I'm about to send the TCP joke.
-It will last 10 seconds, it has two characters, it does not have a setting, it ends with a punchline.
-OK, I'm ready to hear the TCP joke that will last 10 seconds, has two characters, does not have a setting and will end with a punchline.
-I'm sorry, your connection has timed out... ...Hello, would you like to hear a TCP joke?

-#### Small Joke about UDP

-I'll tell you a joke about UDP, but you might not get it.

 ### TCP Demo